GDEED/RV_Root/CONTRIBUTING.md

 Pull requests should outline broad changes in the code, and show usage of new features.
 If you have specific thoughts about a pull request or issue, it is encouraged to use the comments section.

+If there are features that are planned, they should be put into issues as soon as possible so people can assign themselves.
+If all of these guidelines are followed, many people should be able to work on the code efficiently, without getting in each others' way.

 ### Review

 It's strongly encouraged to review pull requests to be merged.
 There are still many things to be decided on how review should be enforced and how it should take place.
 Things to discuss: